 Here are examples of documents to support your claim:

-- Pending disconnection of utility services.
-If you have a pending notice of disconnection because you cannot afford to pay gas, electricity and water services anymore, you need to show the disconnection notice to your creditors or the ATO.
+Do you have a pending notice of disconnection for your gas, electricity and water services ?
+You need to show the disconnection notice to your creditors or the ATO.

-When you’re finding things tough financially, you can explore available options to help improve your situation so you can get up to date with your payments.
+If you are in a tough financial situation, remember there are support services available.
 You can apply for financial hardship assistance from independent providers, or come up with a hardship agreement with your credit provider.
 The new agreement may temporarily adjust the amount you normally pay to a lower amount, or make a new arrangement which is more affordable and more convenient for you.